mees/Adversarial-Skill-Networks/README.md

 # Adversarial Skill Networks: Unsupervised Robot Skill Learning from Video

-This code implements Adversarial Skill Networks, an approach for unsupervised skill learning from video.
+This repository is a PyTorch implementation of Adversarial Skill Networks (ASN), an approach for unsupervised skill learning from video.
 Concretely, our approach learns a task-agnostic skill embedding space from unlabeled multiview videos.
 We combine a metric learning loss, which utilizes temporal video coherence to learn a state representation, with an entropy regularized adversarial skill-transfer loss.
 The learned embedding enables training of continuous control policies to solve novel tasks that require the interpolation of previously seen skills.
 More information at our [project page](http://robotskills.cs.uni-freiburg.de/).

 <p align="center">
   <img src="http://robotskills.cs.uni-freiburg.de/images/motivation.png" width="75%"/>